garykl/dotwarrior/README.md

 One or more configuration objects (configtemplate.Conf) can be instantiated, and dynamically chosen at run-time through configurable command line arguments.

-An example configuration is given in `config.py.
+An example configuration is given in `config.py`.

 The following paragraphs provide an overview over the options.
+It's probably a good idea to read `configtemplate.py` parallel to the following.

 ### colors
 different colors for different status of tasks can be / are set, like